pvcnt/accio/site/docs/definition-language.md

 When you need to refer to a parameter, you have two options.
 When inside the context of a node, you can use directly its name, for example `distance`.
 When outside of the context of a node (e.g., when defining global parameters overrides), you must use its fully qualified name.
-Fully qualified names are built with the node name, a slash '/' seperator and the parameter name, for example `PoisRetrieval:distance`.
+Fully qualified names are built with the node name, a slash '/' separator and the parameter name, e.g., `PoisRetrieval/distance`.